Introduction

 Training

-To ensure a high level of understanding of the risks of MSHT in our supply chains and our business, we will be providing training to our staff in 2025.
+To ensure a high level of understanding of the risks of MSHT in our supply chains and our business, all employees complete mandatory internal training on modern slavery and human trafficking.

 Key Performance Indicators (KPIs)